P.S. Nathan: Life and work

 Alexander named a cranefly Styringomyia susilae after his then infant daughter.
 After his retirement from active collecting in 1969, his daughter-in-law Theresa Rajabai Susai Nathan (T.R.S.
 Nathan was married to S.J.
 Selva Nathan at the Sugarcane Breeding Institute, Coimbatore) continued the natural history specimen business.
 The tiger beetle Cicindela nathanae is named after her but not all species described after her have been correctly formed with the feminine form.
+Nathanacris is a genus of grasshoppers which is also named after her.
 In 1993 T.R.S.
 Nathan handed the collecting business to her daughter-in-law Nellie J.P.
 Nathan and a nephew of T.R.S.
 Nathan, S.A.
 Surender also collected specimens.
 The tiger beetle species Jansenia nathanorum was named for the Nathan family by Fabio Cassola and Karl Werner in 2003.
 A specimen collected in 1970 indicates that P.S.
 Nathan collected briefly in Zambia.